juekr/alfred-podcast-search/README.md

 # alfred-podcast-search
-Search PodcastIndex, Taddy &amp; more directly from the productivity app Alfred
+Search PodcastIndex, Taddy &amp; more directly from your favorite productivity app Alfred!